Hundreds of children separated from families have been reunited, DHS claims

 Attorney General Jeff Sessions first announced last month that the government would criminally prosecute anyone who crosses the U.S.-Mexico border illegally — known as a "zero-tolerance" policy.

-With the outrage over the family separations, there are signs that the administration is dialing back its policy.
+With the outrage over the family separations, there were signs that the administration was dialing back its policy — but also still confusion.

 The federal public defender's office for the region that covers cases from El Paso to San Antonio said Thursday that the U.S. Attorney's Office would be dismissing cases in which parents were charged with illegally entering or re-entering the country and were subsequently separated from their children.